Business Unit Reports

-- Final year of three year rolling internal audit review of compliance with the Standing Directions of the Assistant Treasurer which did not identify any material compliance deficiencies.
+- First year of a three-year rolling internal audit review of compliance with the Standing Directions of the Assistant Treasurer.
+The audit did not identify any material compliance deficiencies.

 - Total Authority expenditure remained prudent for the year.

-- $169.6 million invested with VFMC in the Balanced Fund.
+- $320.7 million invested with the Victorian Funds Management Corporation in the Balanced Fund.

 Be clear, consistent, transparent and responsive in our stakeholder communications which encourages registration, levy payments and ensures that workers and employers are aware of their rights and obligations.